-- Track I: professional development track is primarily for the Registered Dietitian who is a current practitioner seeking post-professional development to enhance practice or the scope of practice. - Track II: dietetic internship track is for the student who needs to complete the practice component necessary to meet the requirements for Registered Dietitian (RD) exam eligibility. - For either track, students may select a generalist degree or an emphasis in counseling or professional writing.
+- Track I: Professional Development is primarily for the Registered Dietitian who is a current practitioner seeking post-professional development to enhance practice or the scope of practice. - Track II: Dietetic Internship is for the student who needs to complete the 1200 hour supervised practice component necessary to meet the requirements for Registered Dietitian (RD) exam eligibility.